 who looks at both sides of the coin.

 What’s the worst thing that can happen if we just look at something another way.
 (Which usually requires listening more than talking and checking the jutted out chin at the door.)

 It’s so easy to dismiss new ideas and different ways of thinking.
 We like to have things the way they’ve always been.
 It’s just easier to think the way we’ve always thought…….

-Sometimes it just feels like too much trouble to start unravelling the ideas that no longer serve well.
+Does it ever feel like too much trouble to start unravelling the ideas that no longer serve well?
 Oh my gosh, hasn’t every one of us dug in their heels in spates of self-righteousness?
 One side against the other, I’m right and you are wrong.